Deivitto/auditor-docker/README.md

 ```

 ### Solution 2
-This was pretty more annoying
+This was pretty more annoying, but totally worked
 - Step 1: Inside the docker machine, remove the /.vscode-server.
 Run:
 ```bash
 rm -r ~/.vscode-server # you can also run mv ~/.vscode-server ~/.backup-vscode-server